Tyndareus: Family

 Tyndareus was the son of Oebalus (or Perieres) and Gorgophone (or Bateia).
 He married the Aetolian princess, Leda, by whom he became the father of Castor, Clytemnestra, Timandra, Phoebe and Philonoe, and the stepfather of Helen of Troy and Pollux.

 Mythology

 Early years

 Tyndareus had a brother named Hippocoon, who seized power and exiled Tyndareus.
 He was reinstated by Heracles, who killed Hippocoon and his sons.
-Tyndareus’ other brother was Icarius, the father of Penelope.
+Tyndareus's other brother was Icarius, the father of Penelope.

-Tyndareus’ wife Leda was seduced by Zeus, who disguised himself as a swan.
-She laid two eggs, each producing two children.
+Tyndareus's wife Leda was seduced by Zeus, who disguised himself as a swan.
+She laid two eggs, each producing two children; Castor and Pollux, and Helen of Troy and Clytemnestra.

 When Thyestes seized control in Mycenae, two exiled princes, Agamemnon and Menelaus came to Sparta, where they were received as guests and lived for a number of years.
-The princes eventually married Tyndareus' daughters, Clytemnestra and Helen respectively.
+The princes eventually married Tyndareus's daughters, Clytemnestra and Helen respectively.

 Curse of the goddess

 According to Stesichorus, while sacrificing to the gods Tyndareus forgot to honor Aphrodite and thus the goddess was angered and made his daughters twice and thrice wed and deserters of their husbands.
-As what Hesiod also says:
+As Hesiod also says: